actris-cloudnet/cloudnetpy/paper/paper.md

 in 2002, a network of around 15 stations around Europe has been established to regularly collect, process and distribute Cloudnet data (http://cloudnet.fmi.fi).
-While the concept is solid proven, more robust and operational system is called for in the future.
+While the concept is solid proven, more robust and operational system is called for.
 In the forthcoming years, Cloudnet will be one of the key components in ACTRIS (Aerosol, Clouds and Trace Gases Research Infrastructure) [@ACTRIS_handbook].
-The Cloudnet framework will be used to process the cloud cloud remote sensing data in ACTRIS which is moving into implementation phase in 2020 and is supposed to be fully operational in 2025.
+The Cloudnet framework will be used to process ACTRIS cloud cloud remote sensing data.
+ACTRIS is moving into implementation phase in 2020 and is supposed to be fully operational in 2025.

 CloudnetPy is a Python implementation of the Cloudnet processing scheme.
 CloudnetPy covers the full Cloudnet processing chain starting from the raw